 EFFECT ON PLATELET AGGREGATION

 CBD may influence platelet aggregation.
-While some studies have suggested a reduction in platelet aggregation with CBD [2], others emphasize that the exact relationship is still under investigation.
+While some studies have suggested a reduction in platelet aggregation with CBD [2], others emphasise that the exact relationship is still under investigation.

 Platelets are fundamental to blood clotting, meaning any influence CBD has on them could indirectly affect clotting.